Updated July 7, 2023

 This principle indicates that an organization isn’t immortal, but its existence can be extended to the maximum period, which can benefit the stakeholders.
 An organization can remain in existence for an extended period through proper succession planning.

 Examples of Stakeholder Theory

-Examples of stakeholders include shareholders, investors, lenders, creditors, employees, the local community, etc. In short, a stakeholder can be any person or entity that has a significant interest in both success or failure of an organization.
+Examples of stakeholders include shareholders, investors, lenders, creditors, employees, the local community, etc. In short, a stakeholder can be any person or entity with a significant interest in both success or failure of an organization.
 Some stakeholders significantly influence the organization’s business decisions, operations, and finances.
-Typically, stakeholders comprise a vast pool of individuals and entities that are involved in the business in one way or the other.
+Therefore, stakeholders comprise a vast pool of individuals and entities that are involved in the business in one way or the other.

 Stakeholder Theory vs. Shareholder Theory

 Although many use these two terms interchangeably, they are quite different regarding their underlying concepts.